websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/understanding-content-recommendations.md

 Content recommendations work automatically as long as the following elements are in place:

 1. [Analytics Cloud is connected to your Liferay DXP instance](./configuring-content-recommendations.md#connecting-analytics-cloud-to-your-liferay-dxp-instance) and the Site content is synchronized.
-2. You [create a Dynamic Collection](./configuring-content-recommendations#creating-a-dynamic-collection) in Liferay DXP including different content.
+2. You [create a Dynamic Collection](./configuring-content-recommendations#creating-a-dynamic-collection) in Liferay DXP including different content, and enable the Content Recommendation option.
 3. You [display the Dynamic Collection](./configuring-content-recommendations#displaying-the-dynamic-collection) using an Asset Publisher, a Collection Display Fragment, or a Collection Page.

 ```note: